Longding district: Divisions

 The district consists of six subdivisions or circles: Longding, Kanubari, Pongchau, Wakka, Pumao and Lawnu.
 It includes the villages of Longphong, Nianu, Niausa, Senua, Senua Noksa, Zedua, Nginu, Ngissa, Mintong, Chanu, Longchan, Chubam, Russa and Rangluwa.

 Demographics

 The district has a population of 56,953 as of 2011.
 The district is inhabited mainly by the Wancho people.
 They are culturally similar to the Naga people.
 They practice gun making, wood carving, and bead making.
 They follow a type of Slash-and-burn cultivation known as the Jhum cultivation.
-Still many people follow Animism though a few have converted to Christianity.
+Still some people follow Animism though the vast majority have converted to Christianity.